mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 🛑 (KeyPath<A, B>, KeyPath<A, C>) -> KeyPath<A, (B, C)>
 ```

 ^ Here's another cool non-function example.
-Swift has the concept of key paths, which in my opinion is what of the most distinguishing features of Swift.
+Swift has the concept of key paths, which in my opinion is one of the most distinguishing features of Swift.
 Other languages like Haskell wish they had a native feature like key paths.

 ^ Key paths are like little compiler generated code that bundles up the notion of a getter and setter into a single package, which allows you to write generic algorithms over the shape of data.